aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 There are a few significant negative side effect for writing REST APIs for Lambda using ASP.NET Core.

 * Significant impact to cold start due to size of the framework and reliance on reflection.
 * The common features of ASP.NET Core for REST APIs are supported in Lambda but a significant number of the features are not and there is no clear indication what is and isn’t supported.
+For example SignalR, Blazor Serverside and response eventing.
 * The usage of API Gateway is dumbed down because the API Gateway REST API is defined as a single wild card resource path letting ASP.NET Core handling the routing.
 This takes away a lot of the features of API Gateway like per resource path IAM permissions and memory sizing.
 * ASP.NET Core can only be used for defining REST APIs.
 It can not be used for other types of Lambda functions like S3 events.